erenon/bazel_clang_tidy/README.md

 ## Features

- - Run clang-tidy on any C++ target and on its dependencies
+ - Run clang-tidy on any C++ target
- - Run clang-tidy without also building the targets
+ - Run clang-tidy without also building the target
  - Use Bazel to cache clang-tidy reports: recompute stale reports only

 ## Install